MattyIce/postpromoter/README.md

 ```
 $ nodejs postpromoter.js
 ```

+This will run the process in the foreground which is not recommended.
+We recommend using a tool such as [PM2](http://pm2.keymetrics.io/) to run the process in the background as well as providing many other great features.

 ## API Setup
 If you would like to use the API functionality set the "api.enabled" setting to "true" and choose a port.
 You can test if it is working locally by running: